uncovery/unc_gallery/README.md

 ### Admin Date Selector

 In the administration `Manage Images` page the system will give you an option to select a date.
-This will be either a calendar or a drop-down list of all available dates.
+You can choose to select a date either with a calendar or a drop-down list of all available dates.
 Chose `Calendar` or `Datelist` depending on your preference.

 |Sample screenshot of the calendar|Sample screenshot of the datelist|
 |---------------------------------|----------------------------------|